 Industry: Tech/Cryptocurrency

-Consensys’s business model gives it exposure to both developers and end users in the crypto world.
-MetaMask alone has tens of millions of monthly users and serves as a primary gateway into decentralized finance and Ethereum-based services.
+Consensys operates in a niche that allows it to connect with both developers and end users in the crypto space.
+It has tens of millions of monthly users with its product MetaMask, which is a gateway to decentralized finance and Ethereum-related services.

 What is an IPO?

-An initial public offering (IPO) is the process through which a private company offers its shares to the public for the first time.
-This transition allows the company to raise capital from public investors, often to fund expansion, research, debt repayment, or other corporate initiatives.
+An initial public offering, or IPO, is a process through which a company that was previously a private company issues its shares to the public for the first time.
+This allows the company to raise capital from public investors.
+This capital is mostly used to finance expansion, research, debt relief, and other activities.

-With 2026 shaping up to be a strong year for IPOs, investors are watching closely to see which companies will make their public debut and how they’ll perform in the market.
+As 2026 is turning out to be a great year for companies going public, investors are interested in knowing which companies are going public and how they are performing in the market.

 *Market Cap (intraday) as of January 20, 2026